Active Fire Maps: Real-Time Forest Fires

 READ MORE: 15 Free Satellite Imagery Data Sources

 1. Google Earth Pro

-Fortunately, we have a tutorial how to download Landsat data.
-Select your area, time frame, and choose Landsat-8.
+Fortunately, we have a tutorial on how to download Landsat data.
+Select your area and time frame.
+Then, choose Landsat-8.
 The image type you want is Landsat Look with Geographic Reference (about 10MB).
 Download it.
 Finally, drag and drop the Landsat image into Google Earth Pro without any extra processing.

 Not only is Google Earth Pro good for active forest fires, but also for measuring the footprint of the burned area.
 It’s easy to get confused with clouds for Landsat images, so you can verify the fire with thermal infrared (TIR) and the KMZ.

 2. NASA’s Worldview and FIRMS

 Not only is NASA Worldview an active fires map, but it’s also a live imagery map.
 So this means that you can see forest fires and (coarse) imagery as they are collected in near real-time.
 If you want to view fires in Worldview, click “Add Layers” and it has a whole category for fires data.

 If you need better imagery for a basemap, NASA’s Fire Information for Resource Management System (FIRMS) is a feature-rich interactive fire map.
 In this web map, you can visualize daily global fire locations within 3 hours of satellite overpass from both MODIS (Moderate Resolution Imaging Spectroradiometer) and VIIRS satellites.
 More on these sensors later.

 Lastly, the Copernicus Emergency Management Services targets users in Europe.
 Similar to the other active fire maps, the European Forest Fire Information System (EFFIS) uses MODIS and VIIRS to track thermal anomalies.